-Lunch at The New Inn can range from a grazing board of charcuterie to pub classics such as soups, sandwiches and ploughman’s, to something from the grill.
+Lunch at The New Inn can range from a ham hock rillette to pub classics such as soups, sandwiches and lamb shank shepherd’s pie to something from the grill.
 During the evening, a much more extensive and impressive menu is presented with a robust modern gastro bent.

-On Sundays a traditional lunch is guaranteed and a big success; booking, especially on special occasions such s Mother’s day, is strongly advised.
-In the garden, there is also a wood-fired pizza oven which can be hired for private events but is also fired up regularly on the Inn’s pizza nights.
+On Sundays a traditional Sussex Sunday lunch is guaranteed and a big success; booking, especially on special occasions such as Mother’s day, is strongly advised.

 Food for all

 There is a special children’s menu during the week, and on Sundays, children can have a smaller portion roast at half price.
-In keeping with the times and an influx of Brighton visitors, there is a weekly vegan menu which is specially prepared, rather than merely an option omitting elements of other mains.
-Vegetarian, gluten-free and dairy-free dishes are all marked on the menu.
+In keeping with the times and an influx of Brighton visitors, there are weekly vegan options which are specially prepared, rather than merely an option omitting elements of other mains.
+Vegetarian, gluten-free and dairy-free dishes are all available to order.